agkayster/snakes/README.md

 7. Ability for the player to earn rewards based on the number of Aliens killed in different difficulty levels.
 8. Ability to allow players share their score and experiences online.
 9. And much more!

+## What I learnt
+Major learning points:
+* Carrying out Git add, Git commit and Git push origin master
+* Using EventListeners and creating events
+* Using google for research and knowing when to ask questions
+* Coding with JavaScript and Index.html.
+* Styling with CSS as a beginner.